magopian/microbit-fun/README.md

 # Having fun with the BBC micro:bit

+## Demos

+### mood.py

+Press `A` (sad), `B` (happy) or both (meh) until the "smiley face" becomes bright enough and flashes.

+### rain.py

+Nothing to do, just watch "rain pour down the screen".

+### morse.py

+Find the morse code for the displayed letter: use the `A` button for short (less than 250ms) or long (more than 250ms) presses.
+Once you're done, press the `B` button to submit your answer.

+The proper answer is then scrolled accross the screen.

+## Compiling/Running the demos

-This python code in this repository can be compiled to a .hex file using the [mu editor](http://codewith.mu/) or the
+The python code in this repository can be compiled to a .hex file using the [mu editor](http://codewith.mu/) or the
 [python microbit online editor](http://python.microbit.org/editor.html).